tigerplush/bevy-fog-of-war/rfcs/01-initial-proposal.md

 For a fast and usable implementation the best approach would be to draw two textures, one for unrevealed areas and one for revealed areas that aren't currently revealed.
 Use a shader to overlay these textures during the rendering phase.
 If the fog of war should be volumetric, a mesh can be extruded from the textures and filled with volumetric fog.

 Onto these textures, the revealer will draw the specified shapes.

+The chosen strategy of implementation is to start small and concrete with a proof of concept and abstract and generalize from there.

 ## Drawbacks